Campfire Cooking in Another World with My Absurd Skill: Anime

 An anime television series adaptation was announced on October 29, 2022.
 It is produced by MAPPA and directed by Kiyoshi Matsuda, with scripts written by Michiko Yokote, character designs handled by Nao Ōtsu, and music composed by Masato Kōda, Kana Utatane, and Kuricorder Quartet.
 The series aired from January 11 to March 29, 2023, on TV Tokyo and its affiliates.
 The opening theme song is "Zeitaku na Saji" (贅沢な匙) by Van de Shop, while the ending theme song is "Happy-go-Journey" by Yuma Uchida.
 Crunchyroll streamed the series worldwide outside of Asia, while Muse Communication licensed the series in Asia-Pacific.

-A second season was announced on October 29, 2023, which premiered on October 8, 2025.
+A second season was announced on October 29, 2023, which aired from on October 8 to December 24, 2025.
 For the second season, the opening theme song is "yummy goodday" by Cent Chihiro Chittiii, while the ending theme song is "SALT AND PEPPER" by chelmico.